-- Pros: Existing knowledge held within Google Documents can be added to the knowledge base.
+- Pros: You can add existing knowledge held within Google Documents to the knowledge base.

-- Cons: Functionality is limited—support agents and users are required to scan recommended documents for the information they need.
+- Cons: Functionality is limited — support agents and users need to scan recommended documents for the information they need.

 Surprisingly, Freshdesk doesn’t offer AI-driven document mining either.
 For teams looking to import existing knowledge into their helpdesk, Freshdesk requires you to contact its support team via email and assist with a manual CSV upload.

-It should be noted that once knowledge has been imported to Freshdesk’s knowledge base, the documents aren’t automatically provided to users.
+Once knowledge has been imported to Freshdesk’s knowledge base, the documents aren’t automatically provided to users.
 Agents must manually turn on the article suggestion feature for any kind of automation to occur.
-However, the documents themselves must still be searched by the end-user for the desired information.
+However, the end-user must still search the documents themselves for the desired information.

-- Pros: Existing knowledge can be added to the helpdesk via a CSV import.
+- Pros: You can add existing knowledge to the helpdesk via a CSV import.

-- Cons: Far more labor-intensive than Zendesk, and still requires the end-user to dig for the information they’re really after.
+- Cons: Freshdesk is far more labor-intensive than Zendesk, and it still requires the end-user to dig for the information they need.

-Powered by AI, Capacity’s mining functionality turns your team’s documents into dynamic conversations.
-Once a document is uploaded to the cloud drive, Capacity begins adding the information held within to your question-and-answer exchanges for internal and external users alike.
+Support automation platforms like Capacity feature intelligent document processing (IDP) functionalities that turn your team’s documents into dynamic conversations.
+Once a document is uploaded to the cloud drive, Capacity begins adding the information to your question-and-answer exchanges for internal and external users.

 Zendesk’s App Marketplace allows a wide range of disparate software applications to connect to its helpdesk tools.
 From CRM programs to email marketing platforms and more, App Marketplace appears to be a robust ecosystem for businesses concerned with system integration.